 Perhaps most important, a technology-based approach reaps the rewards of data—something a labour-based approach cannot do—especially when you can leverage the Internet of Things (IoT).

-“Organizations are utilizing IoT to gain a competitive edge in the market through disruptive business models and differentiated customer experiences,” according to analyst firm IDC1.
+“Organisations are utilising IoT to gain a competitive edge in the market through disruptive business models and differentiated customer experiences,” according to analyst firm IDC1.

 Think about all the devices today that are networked as part of the IoT.
 The number is huge—and it’s growing: Analyst firm Quocirca estimates that a staggering 80 billion devices will be connected to the IoT by 20252.

 That includes Lexmark devices.
 Our IoT-enabled printers and MFPs are loaded with sensors that continuously monitor hundreds of data points including alerts, internal diagnostics and the device’s inner workings.
-Whether you realize it or not, your printing and scanning ecosystem can be a rich source of data on how your organization operates.
+Whether you realise it or not, your printing and scanning ecosystem can be a rich source of data on how your organisation operates.

 According to IDC, “Data analytics … will become a key differentiator for service providers looking to extend MPDS (managed print and document services) into areas that address greater strategic business value.”3

-We partner with you to uncover valuable, actionable insights and enable your organization’s digital transformation.
+We partner with you to uncover valuable, actionable insights and enable your organisation’s digital transformation.
 Data analysis that leads to actionable insights sets us apart.

 To take advantage of the technology-based approach to MPS, ask your provider these questions: